Takashiidobe/notes/src/books/the-seven-habits-of-highly-effective-people.md

 It's important to resolve conflict by allowing both parties to win a little bit at a time.

-## Habit 5: Seek first to understand, then to be understood
+## Habit 5: Seek First to Understand, then to Be Understood

 Listen first and understand before seeking to be understood.
 The Greeks characterized this in these values: